-Day 16: Kyoto Meals: B, L, D
+Day 16: Kyoto

 This morning, visit the mesmerising Fushimi Inari Shrine, which stretches from the bottom to the top of Mount Inari (233 metres high).
-You will walk up part of the mountain and the incline allows a steady-paced walk around 15 minutes with flat road and steps to reach torii gates.
+The mountain path is framed by thousands of vermillion torii gates.
+You will walk up part of the mountain.

-Due to the limited space of Fushimi Inari Shrine coach parking, you may need to walk from coach parking for 15 minutes.
+Due to the limited space of Fushimi Inari Shrine coach parking, you may need to walk from coach parking for 15 minutes to reach the start point of the mountain path.

 Next, head to Nishiki Market, also known as 'Kyoto's Kitchen' with its lively open-air market specialising in all things food!
-Also visit a restored wooden Japanese townhouse to experience the ritual of a tea ceremony accompanied by a Tea Master and try your hand at the traditional art of origami.
+Later, experience the ritual of a tea ceremony before trying your hand at the traditional art of origami.
 Due to the nature of the cultural experience, you will be required to remove your shoes before entering the venue.